You are $75 away from free shipping

-The most instantaneous, foolproof way to tone orange hair?
-Heading to the salon for a toning session!
+The most instantaneous, foolproof way to tone orange hair is by heading to the salon for a toning session.
 This is an especially good option if you’re dealing with an unsightly, bright orange hair color.
-Your colorist can mix bleach and toner to lighten and neutralize your orange hair at the same time.
-They’ll be able to mix together a formula specific to the tone of orange you’re dealing with.
+Your colorist can mix a special formula of bleach and toner to lighten and neutralize your specific shade of orange hair all at once.

-If your hair isn’t too horrible, a hair gloss can be used for toning orange hair.
+If your hair isn’t horribly riddled with orange, a hair gloss can be used for toning your hair.
 While this won’t work on a bright orange mane, it can be an effective solution for those looking to get rid of brassy, orange warmth.
 Reach for the L’Oréal Paris Le Color Gloss One-Step In Shower Toning Gloss for a quick at-home treatment.
 The paraben- and ammonia-free formula helps to enhance color and tone while boosting shine and conditioning the hair.
 You can choose from the options for blonde hair or red hair to ward off those orange-y hues.

 Are you a brunette who attempted to go blonde only to end up with undesirable brass?
-If you’re looking to fix your orange hair at home, a blue toner for orange hair will be your best friend—more specifically, a blue shampoo.
-As you can probably imagine, blue shampoo is shampoo that has blue pigments in it to help neutralize orange and red tones.
+If you’re looking to fix your orange hair at home, a blue shampoo for orange hair will be your best friend.
+As you can probably imagine, blue shampoo has blue pigments in it to help neutralize orange and red tones.
 Rather than using it regularly, use it a few times a week when you want to get rid of brassy, orange hair.